ShivaGadapa/Hello-World/README.md

 # Hello-World

-I am a passionate about programming, am relly intrested in the areas AR/VR, Distributed Systems & ML
+I am a passionate about programming, am relly intrested in the areas like AR/VR, Distributed Systems & ML

-My basic goal is to build highly scalable & robust applications
+I really like to build highly scalable & robust applications